 Before joining The Meadows team, Ms. Schreffler worked in a variety of human resources roles of progressive responsibility in both the non-profit and private sectors.
 Most recently prior to her current role, she worked within the electronics manufacturing industry for both privately held and publicly traded companies providing oversight to the Human Resources functions in support of the organizations’ strategic goals.

-Ms. Witt Fry started her career in social services working for Children and Youth, a medical hospital and with delinquent youth.
+After completing a Bachelor’s degree is Social Welfare, Ms. Witt Fry started her career in social services working with Children and Youth and then spending several years in Emergency rooms working with domestic and child abuse moving on to working with delinquent youth placed in state care.
 She was drawn to those suffering from depression following a college friend’s completion of suicide and began that college’s first campus hotline service for those needing support.
-She joined The Meadows in 1988 and has held many positions from Admissions Social Worker to Call Management Coordinator to Admission and Referral Director.
-During her employment with The Meadows, in 1993, Ms. Witt Fry began Crisis Intervention Services in conjunction with Centre County Government, which has grown to include other counties.
-The ten county crisis intervention system is both a hotline and a mobile community response for mental health emergencies, which The Meadows is proud to continue to support in this region.
+She joined The Meadows in 1988 and has held many positions including Admissions Social Worker, Call Management Coordinator and Crisis Intervention Director.

-In her role as Director of Business Development, Ms. Witt Fry leads the coordination of the facility strategic marketing plan and serves as primary spokesperson, cultivating relationships and expanding service opportunities through community outreach.
+In her role as Director of Business Development, Ms. Witt Fry leads the coordination of the facility strategic marketing plan and serves as primary spokesperson, cultivating relationships and expanding service opportunities through community outreach and collaborative efforts.

 Jennifer Campbell joined The Meadows team as the Director of Risk Management/ Patient Safety Officer in 2010.
 She started her career in mental health at the Meadows Psychiatric Center as a Residential Counselor for the Residential Treatment Facility in 2002.
 In 2004, Ms. Campbell moved to the Partial Hospitalization Program as a Group Coordinator and then transitioned to a Case Management role.
 In her role as Director of Risk Management/ Patient Safety Officer, Ms. Campbell’s top priority is to work closely with all staff to ensure patient safety and quality of care.
 Working collaboratively with all departments, in order to uphold standards set forth by the Department of Health, the Department of Human Services, and the Centers for Medicare/Medicaid Services.